Romans Chapter 2

 2. For the hearers of the law aren’t righteous with God, but the doers of the law will be proved righteous –

-4. who clearly demonstrate the work of the law written in their hearts, witnessing together with their conscience, and between one another, their thoughts are accusing or even defending them.
+4. who clearly demonstrate the work of the law written in their hearts, witnessing together with their conscience, and between one another, their thoughts accusing or even defending them.

 5. – on that day when God judges the hidden things of men through Jesus the Anointed according to my gospel.